Team

 Biography

-In 2014 he was awarded a Royal Society University Research Fellowship and he joined the University of Surrey.
-His current research interests include: Quantum Biology, Surface Dynamics and 2D nanomaterials.
+In 2014, I was awarded a Royal Society University Research Fellowship, and I joined the University of Surrey.
+My current research interests include Quantum Biology, Surface Dynamics and 2D nanomaterials.
+I am an elected member of the Council of the Faraday Division of the Royal Society of Chemistry, and an Editorial Board Member of Discover Molecules.

 Dr Cesare Tronci